Are you tired of hiding underarm sweat stains and managing your armpit sweat day in and day out?

 6. Try Natural Sweat Solutions

-- Apple cider vinegar: Apply ACV directly to your skin to close up your pores and reduce sweating.
-For best results, apply it to your underarms with a cotton pad before bed to give it enough time to seep in.
+- Apple cider vinegar: ACV can close your pores and reduce sweating.
+Apply to your underarms with a cotton pad before bed to give it enough time to seep in.

 - Tomato juice: Consume a glass every day or apply it to your skin to reduce sweat.